 Learn More About CompTIA Security+

 Not familiar with CompTIA Security+ or wondering if it’s right for you?
 We’ve compiled some of our most frequently asked questions about this cybersecurity certification.
-We just launched a new version in November 2020, so you can be confident that the skills you’ll learn are relevant to today’s cybersecurity jobs, including cybersecurity specialist, network administrator, security administrator and systems administrator.
+You can be confident that the skills you’ll learn are relevant to today’s cybersecurity jobs, including cybersecurity specialist, network administrator, security administrator and systems administrator.

 My CompTIA Security+ Journey